 Download one of the EASA Accreditation Program application forms below.

 APPLICATION FORM (ENGLISH) SOLICITUD (ESPAÑOL)

 Complete the fillable PDF application and fax (+1 314 993 1269) or mail a copy to EASA with along your application fee.
 Be sure to sign your application to acknowledge that your repair facility understands and agrees to abide by the Terms and Conditions of the EASA Accreditation Program.

 STEPS TO BECOME ACCREDITED

 For audits performed

 (Lista de Comprobaciòn con Explicaciones de Los Criterios)

-The criteria for the EASA Accreditation Program are based on the good practices found in ANSI/EASA AR-100: Recommended Practice for the Repair of Rotating Electrical Apparatus and The Good Practice Guide of EASA/AEMT's The Effect of Repair/Rewinding on Motor Efficiency.
+The criteria for the EASA Accreditation Program are based on the good practices found in ANSI/EASA AR-100: Recommended Practice for the Repair of Rotating Electrical Apparatus and The Good Practice Guide to Maintain Motor Efficiency.
 Service centers wishing to become accredited should download, review and become familiar with these publications.

 Other helpful resources